 While there is no guarantee that any transaction will clear the HSR process, a careful analysis of the competitive landscape and possible customer reaction, followed by analysis of past enforcement and case law, helps maximise the possibility of success.
 It also helps the parties make informed decisions regarding the contractual commitments they will be willing to undertake.

-For example, targets typically request a hell or high water provision, most often at the outset of negotiations.
+For example, targets often request a hell-or-high-water provision, most often at the outset of negotiations.
 Such provisions require an acquirer to divest any assets or to take any action the agencies require (such as licensing intellectual property) to alleviate their antitrust concerns.
 If counsel's review has indicated that certain assets may be likely to cause antitrust concerns, and those assets are critical to the underlying economics of the transaction, an acquirer will be less likely to make such a commitment.
-Conversely, if counsel's review has indicated that issues are unlikely, an acquirer will be more willing to agree to a hell or high water provision, perhaps in exchange for a concession on a provision not related to antitrust.
+Conversely, if counsel's review has indicated that issues are unlikely, an acquirer will be more willing to agree to a hell-or-high-water provision, perhaps in exchange for a concession on a provision not related to antitrust.

 There are numerous other potential provisions that may also arise over the course of negotiations, such as divestiture caps (limiting the dollar amount or type of assets the acquirer is willing to divest) and reverse break-up fees (giving the acquirer the right to pay a fee and abandon the transaction if the agencies' demands are too onerous).
 Understanding the larger context of the transaction will help both sides more clearly determine their positions on these matters.